sMastrodimitris/sMastrodimitris/README.md

 - 👋 Hi, I’m @sMastrodimitris
 - 🧑‍🏫 I'm studing at AUEB ...
 Msc Data Science
 - 🎓 I have graduated from UniPi ...
 BSc IT
 - 👀 I’m interested in ...
-Data Science, Data Analysis & Visualisation
+Data Science, Machine Learning and Quantitative Analysis
 <!--  - 🌱 I’m currently learning ...
 Python + Tableau --->

 <!-- - 📫 How to reach me ... --->